Episode 8: Ada

 Phea came into the corridor, behind the creature, and looked up and screamed so loud the walls vibrated.

 The cyclops jerked around, pulling a trail of dripping saliva with it and chased after the girl.
 She ran.
 Etos followed them.

 ”Phea!” he screamed.
 “Go into the cockpit.
 Cockpit.
 It can’t get in there.
 Phea? …Kee, Phea’s location?”

 “She ran past the cockpit, sir.”

 “Your eye, Phea.
-Use your eye,” he yelled at her, but all he heard was her cries and the monster’s roar.
+Use your eye,” he yelled at her, but all he heard were her cries and the monster’s roars.
 Etos turned the corner and saw the back of the creature turn another corner ahead.
 He continued after it, screaming in an attempt to get its attention, but it seemed eager and hungrier for Phea.

 As he reached the end of the other corridor, he spotted the monster tearing into the walls.
 “Hey!
 Hey!” he tried again to get the creature’s attention, but it didn’t work.
 “Kee, where is she?”